MicrosoftDocs/learn/learn-pr/azure/create-users-and-groups-in-azure-active-directory/includes/2-user-accounts-azure-ad.md

 ## Delete user accounts

 You can also delete user accounts through the Azure portal, Azure PowerShell, or the Azure CLI.
-In PowerShell, run the cmdlet `Remove-AzADUser`.
+In PowerShell, run the cmdlet `Remove-MgUser`.
 In the Azure CLI, run the cmdlet `az ad user delete`.

 When you delete a user, the account remains in a suspended state for 30 days.
 During that 30-day window, the user account can be restored.